KayChansiri/Demo_random_forest-/README.md

 * **Bootstrap (`bootstrap`)**: By default, RF always utilizes bootstrap.
 However, if the function is set to be 'false', the whole dataset is used to build each tree.
 I do not recommend this as bootstrapping can generate heterogeneous samples that still share the same distribution with the original data pool to prevent the issue of overfitting commonly found in decision trees where the whole dataset is used.
 * **Criterion (`criterion`)**: The function to measure the quality of a split.
 For classification forests, 'Gini' for Gini impurity and 'entropy' for information gain are commonly used.
 For regression forests, Mean Squared Error ('MSE') or Mean Absolute Error ('MAE') are used to calculate the distance between the actual and predicted values at a node.
 The split that minimizes this error is chosen.
 * **Max Leaf Nodes (`max_leaf_nodes`)**: The maximum number of leaf nodes a tree can have.
 Note that if this parameter is defined, the trees might not reach the `max_depth` specified as the algorithm considers growing each tree according to its max_leaf_node first.
-* **Max Features for each split ('max_features')**: This is to set the number of features to be considered for each node splitting.
-For example, if you set max_features to 5, it means that at each node in each tree, the algorithm will randomly select 5 features from the full set of features available in your dataset.
-It will then only consider these 5 features to find the best split at that node.
-This process of random feature selection is repeated independently for each node in each tree in the forest.
 * **Random State (`random_state`)**: Finally, DO NOT forget to set your random state (or set.seed() if you are an R user).
 This is important for model reproducibility!

 ## Now that you have learned about the basics of RF, let's apply the algorithm to a real-world use case